 Inquiry Seminar is a fourth grade course that provides students with an opportunity to learn with purpose, and strategically develop questions that lead to a greater understanding of their perspectives and others.
 In doing so, they are beginning the process of recognizing the status quo and challenging assumptions that exist in their world.
 They accomplish this by using a variety of resources, learning to evaluate them for credibility and reliability, developing a critical eye in the process.
 Students learn to use information to answer questions, as well as create meaningful understanding of the information.
 Communicating and reflecting upon this is the culminating piece that results in students developing an understanding of the research process.

-STEM is a project-based workshop in which students address engineering questions and technological solutions that emphasize research and problem solving.
+STEAM is a project-based workshop in which students address engineering questions and technological solutions that emphasize research and problem solving in science, technology, engineering, art, and mathematics.
 Students use knowledge acquired in their mathematics and science classes to support their explorations.
 This is a great class for students interested in hands-on learning, as students build everything from a race-car to a robot in order to learn about concepts including electrical engineering, mechanical engineering, and robotics.

 The advisory program is an important piece of student life in the Middle School at Trinity.
 The purpose of advisory is to support and help each student develop academically, emotionally, and socially throughout the middle school years.
 The advisor honors each student's spirit for learning and life.
 The program promotes school spirit and a sense of community.
 It fosters positive social interactions, moral and ethical decision-making, and respect for self, community, and the world.